ahyar002/Password-Manager/README.md

-_Note: This is final project from Harvard University course CS50's Introduction to Programming with Pyhton _
+Note: This is final project for Harvard University course CS50's Introduction to Programming with Pyhton _